Control Systems Simplified

 I.D. # C0525 Duration 2 Days

-This seminar begins by introducing the highly mathematical field of control systems focusing on what the classical control system tools do and how they can be applied to automotive systems.
+This course introduces the highly mathematical field of control systems focusing on what the classical control system tools do and how they can be applied to automotive systems.
 Dynamic systems, time/frequency responses, and stability margins are presented in an easy to understand format.
-Utilizing Matlab and Simulink, students will learn how simple computer models are generated.
+Utilizing Matlab and Simulink, participants will learn how simple computer models are generated.
 Other fundamental techniques in control design such as PID and lead-lag compensators will be presented as well as the basics of embedded control systems.
-During this interactive seminar, attendees will utilize case studies to develop a simple control design for a closed loop system.
-And, with the aid of a simple positioning control experiment, students will learn the major components and issues found in many automotive control applications today.
+During this interactive course participants will utilize case studies to develop a simple control design for a closed loop system.
+With the aid of a simple positioning control experiment, participants will learn the major components and issues found in many automotive control applications today.

 Learning Objectives